 Though there are several natural treatments that may provide effective natural stomach ulcer protection, this post is looking at just one – ginger.
-This well-known pungent, culinary spice, but it also has remarkable health-promoting properties.
+This well-known pungent, culinary spice, has remarkable health-promoting properties.
 For instance, I’ve previously written about ginger as one of a number of home remedies, for easing painful periods and preventing menstrual migraines.
 But, ginger is much more than a painkiller.
-In this scientific review in the Royal Society of Chemistry Journal: Food and Function, researchers discuss the potential ability of ginger to protect against stomach ulcer.
+In this scientific review in the Royal Society of Chemistry Journal: Food and Function, researchers discuss the potential ability of ginger for natural stomach ulcer protection.

 Ginger has a long history of use for relieving pain and spasms, as well as reducing inflammation.
 So it has found a use in arthritis, rheumatism, muscular aches and pains, cramps and sprains.
-It also has use as a popular herbal remedy for infections, such as colds and flu, sore throats, catarrh and gingivitis.
+It is also a useful and popular herbal remedy for infections, such as colds and flu, sore throats, catarrh and gingivitis.
 What’s more, its use for various digestive problems including indigestion, belching, bloating, gastritis, nausea and vomiting, has been validated by scientific studies.
 And now in rats, researchers have looked at its potential to protect the stomach lining and therefore to help prevent ulcers.

 A stomach ulcer is an ulcer that occurs on the inside lining of the stomach.
 The stomach is vulnerable to ulceration because cells in the stomach lining layer produce digestive secretions.
-These include digestive enzymes and hydrochloric acid.
-Digestive secretions are a necessary part of the process of digestion.
+These include digestive enzymes and stomach acid production.
+These secretions are a necessary part of the process of digestion.
 Yet these same digestive juices can erode the stomach lining, potentially forming a stomach ulcer.

 To protect the stomach. other cells in the stomach lining produce mucous.
 This mucous has a gastroprotective effect as it coats the stomach surface, protecting it from stomach acid and other secretions.